Dayton.FYI

 Tier 2 is not a fallback, it’s the foundation.
 It is the working institution that Dayton’s residents can use, evaluate, and critique before anyone asks them to vote on anything.

-Tier 1 is the aspiration — and potentially a national model.
+Tier 1 is the aspiration.
 A voter-approved ballot initiative for the November 2027 general election, creating a publicly funded Information District with dedicated levy revenue, proactive public records disclosure mandates, a governance structure written into law, and a small professional newsroom focused on accountability.
 Modeled on the successful passage of Issue 9, which proved that Dayton voters will support creative use of the ballot initiative for community infrastructure.

 For a more ambitious national goal, local residents could petition Congressional representatives to apply a cable franchise fee analog to AI and data centers.
 Inspired by a 2023 paper in the Journal of Information Policy that directly proposes a digital entertainment tax modeled on the cable franchise fee structure.
 Lucia Walinchus — who runs Eye on Ohio — has proposed a national digital advertising tax where a portion of revenue would fund a nonprofit news utility.
-She draws the public access analogy explicitly: a portion of your cable bill goes to C-SPAN because C-SPAN helps track Congress, and in the UK your TV license funds the BBC.
 Political likelihood is slim, and beyond the scope of this work.

 II.
 Influences and Precedents